Skip to content

 Katalin Felvinczi, Zsuza Kaló and Mónika Rényi, Eötvös Loránd University, Hungary

-Tuuli Pitkänen and Siiri Soininvaara, Finnish Youth Research Society, Finland
+Tuuli Pitkänen, Siiri Soininvaara and Sanni Heinonen, Finnish Youth Research Society, Finland

 Suomeksi – In Finnish